peterzieba/5Vpld/PROGRAMMING.md

 >* keep: force pin mappings from the design file.
 Do not remap.
 >* ignore: ignore all pin mappings from design file.
 Let the fitter decide the best arrangement of pins.
 </details>

-Once you have a .JED file, any ancient device programmer with support for these (and the requisite adapters) should be able to program these.
-Since most people will not have one of these, you'll probably be interested in programming via JTAG .... heed the prior warnings about not disabling the JTAG pins and read on.

 >[!IMPORTANT]
 >Be Mindful of JTAG programming voltages as there are 3.3V and 5V variants of these parts.
 There are also 5V parts where it is acceptable to have the VccIO pins at 3.3V.
 If you are programming in-circuit be mindful of where power is coming (does your programmer provide power?
 Is there a danger of backpowering your device with your programmer?).